 2. Lent follows in the forty day fasting tradition of Moses, Elijah, and Jesus.
 (Exodus 34:28; 1 Kings 19:18; Matthew 4:2).
 In the Bible, forty represents wholeness and the sacred time it takes to accomplish special purposes.
 For example, rain fell during Noah’s time for forty days; Israel wandered in the desert for forty years; Saul, David, and Solomon had forty-year reigns; Ninevah was given forty days to repent, etc.

 5. In most traditions, the forty day fast is not a strict fast.
 It only excludes “luxury” foods such as meat, eggs, and dairy.
 Fish is often allowed, although the reason is not universally agreed upon.
 It may date back to Judaism’s distinction of seafood from other meat (see also 1 Corinthians 15:39).
-This has created all sorts of arbitrary meat exceptions for people to eat, including beaver, alligator, and duck.
+This has led to curious exceptions for what qualifies meat, with some traditions allowing for beaver, alligator, and duck to be consumed.
 Others believe the Lent diet dates back to the simpler food provisions of ancient people in the Roman Empire, where fish was readily available while meat was not.

 6. On Ash Wednesday, the ash from burned palm leaves of the previous year’s Palm Sunday celebration are mixed with a binding agent like olive oil.
 The sign of the cross is then formed on the forehead as the words, “Repent, and believe in the gospel” (Mark 1:15) or “Remember that you are dust, and to dust you shall return” (Genesis 3:19) are declared.
 The use of ashes stems from the ancient practice of adorning oneself with ashes during a season of repentance (Mordecai, Job, Daniel).
 The ceremony reminds people of their mortality and the urgency of repentance.